endeavourhealth-discovery/DatasetManager/README.md

 Contains the standard implementations for the metrics code.

 #### Running API
-create a run configuration in intelliJ using Tomcat -> Local.
+Create a run configuration in IntelliJ using Tomcat -> Local.

+In the deployment tab, click + choose Artifact and select API:war exploded.

+Change the application context field to /

-In deployment tab, click + choose Artifact and select API:war exploded In the startup tab, click on debug and add these options into the environment variables.
+In the startup tab, click on debug and add these options into the environment variables.

 CONFIG_JDBC_CLASS=com.mysql.jdbc.Driver